Peptide profile · Immune

 Potent antioxidant activity that inactivates free radicals and peroxide compounds, combined with hepatoprotective effects and redox balance restoration, addresses key mechanisms of cellular aging.

-50 mcg subcutaneously or intramuscularly every other day
+45 mcg per dose · once daily or every other day

 Best time to take